 People don't typically pay much attention to what's underneath their deck.
-But if you think about it, the footings supporting the deck are carrying thousands and thousands of pound of weight.
+But if you think about it, the footings supporting the deck are carrying thousands and thousands of pounds of weight.
 And what's on your deck, is valuable - BBQ, patio furniture - OH, and your children, elderly parents, friends, and family.

 So it's very important that every structural component of your deck is built safe and strong.
 And the first structural component in the process of building a deck is the footings.